BlueBrain/sonata-extension/source/blueconfig.rst

          the parameters of the synapse model.
 By default, AMPANMDAHelper.hoc / GABAABHelper.hoc are used for
          excitatory / inhibitory synapses.
-The value of this field determines the prefix of the helper file to use e.g. "Newfun" would lead to NewfunHelper.hoc being used.
-Exceptionally, passing "GluSynapse" will lead to GluSynapse.hoc being used.
+The value of this field determines the prefix of the helper file to use e.g. "GluSynapse" would lead to GluSynapseHelper.hoc being used.
 That helper will use the additional parameters of the plastic synapse model read from the SONATA edges file using Neurodamus.
 This is required when using the GluSynapse.mod model and will fail for other models, or if the parameters are not